RomainSa/Data-Science-Example/Programming_Tasks_files.md

 e<br>
 f<br>

-b) Have a look at "programming-tasks/top10_sample.csv" Each line in this file represents a list of Brand in our store.
+b) Have a look at "programming-tasks/top10_sample.csv"<br>
+Each line in this file represents a list of Brand in our store.<br>
-Write a script to print out a list of brand names and their occurrence counts (sorted).
+Write a script to print out a list of brand names and their occurrence counts (sorted).<br>

 =============================================================================
-2. SQL
+2. SQL<br>
-a) What is the relation between Database, Schema, Tables, View in PostgreSQL / MySQL?
+a) What is the relation between Database, Schema, Tables, View in PostgreSQL / MySQL?<br>
-b) What is the difference between a table and a view?
+b) What is the difference between a table and a view?<br>
-c) Table reporting.items has 4 columns: Item_Code - Date - Visits - Orders
+c) Table reporting.items has 4 columns: Item_Code - Date - Visits - Orders<br>
-Write a query to get total number of Visit over all Item_Codes for the day '2013-01-12'.
+Write a query to get total number of Visit over all Item_Codes for the day '2013-01-12'.<br>
-Write a query to get total number of visit over all Item_Codes for every year?.
+Write a query to get total number of visit over all Item_Codes for every year?.<br>
-d) As a DBA: in PostgreSQL DB, write query(s) needed to give account "buying" access to all tables currently in schema "sales", and all future Tables created in schema "sales".
+d) As a DBA: in PostgreSQL DB, write query(s) needed to give account "buying" access to all tables currently in schema "sales", and all future Tables created in schema "sales".<br>

 =============================================================================
-3. Bash scripting
+3. Bash scripting<br>
-a) Write a bash script for the below set of tasks:
+a) Write a bash script for the below set of tasks:<br>
-[
+[<br>
-- connect to ftp server (host=10.11.12.13 port=22 username=helloFTP password=world)
+- connect to ftp server (host=10.11.12.13 port=22 username=helloFTP password=world)<br>
-- download all files that have their name started with "webtrekk_marketing" into "home/Marketing Report/Data/"
+- download all files that have their name started with "webtrekk_marketing" into "home/Marketing Report/Data/"<br>
-- run ZMR.py which is located in "home/Marketing Report/Scripts/"
+- run ZMR.py which is located in "home/Marketing Report/Scripts/"<br>
-- run UpdateWebtrekk.sql which is located in "home/Marketing Report/Scripts/" on a PostgreSQL DB (host=10.11.12.13 port=5439 database=zalora username=helloDB password=world)
+- run UpdateWebtrekk.sql which is located in "home/Marketing Report/Scripts/" on a PostgreSQL DB (host=10.11.12.13 port=5439 database=zalora username=helloDB password=world)<br>
-]
+]<br>
-How would you schedule the above as a cron job every day at 2.35am?
+How would you schedule the above as a cron job every day at 2.35am?<br>

-b) Have a look at the folder "/programming-tasks/bash/"
+b) Have a look at the folder "/programming-tasks/bash/"<br>
-- Write a bash script to rename all files below from "zalora-*" to "Zalora-*"
+- Write a bash script to rename all files below from "zalora-*" to "Zalora-*"<br>
-- All Zalora-* files contain a single string: "this is a test." (with a new line at the end):
+- All Zalora-* files contain a single string: "this is a test." (with a new line at the end):<br>
-    Write a shell script to change the content of those files to all uppercase.
+    Write a shell script to change the content of those files to all uppercase.<br>
-    Write a shell script to remove all dot character (.) within those files.
+    Write a shell script to remove all dot character (.) within those files.<br>

 $ ls
 zalora-1.txt            zalora-2.txt            zalora-3.txt            zalora-4.txt            zalora-5-extra.txt      zalora-6.txt            other-zalora-file-1.txt other-zalora-file-2.txt